The Garden Diary 2004 |

 The snow fell just as I headed for bed last night.
 This was the view down the garden at about 9am this morning, but as I write this (11.20am) it has nearly all disappeared again.

+On the other hand, the Dunnock(s) have been here numerous times, although their visits are inevitably curtailed by the aggression towards them of the Robin who is becoming increasingly protective of its territory.
+The tail-less Blackbird has been to feed, but there has been no sign of the Song Thrush or the Blackcaps.
+Neither did I see them yesterday.
 There continues to be no sign of interest in the birdboxes.
 The male Robin is singing loudly at the bottom of the garden as I write this, but I have only seen the Blue Tits feeding once so far today.

+The latter kept her cool and stayed put, but eventually the sparrows panicked and flew off with the hawk in pursuit.
 The rulers in the pictures were photographed later at the same distance, and with the same camera set-up so that I could get a better idea of the hawk's size.
 At about 11 inches it is small, perhaps a male, although the head and wing colour suggests it must be immature.
+It doesn't have the blue-grey colour of the one I photographed on 25 February.

 2 March - Another bright, cloudless morning after a very cold night with our outside thermometer registering a low of -4.4C.
 At 11am it is up to 4C.